A Temporary Food Stall Licence is required by any food business that wishes to run a food stall, stand or booth at a temporary location or venue.

 • 5.
 Approvals to Commence Trading

-Procuring a temporary stall food business licence can be easy if you don’t overlook specific details required by council and food licencing regulators.
-Fortunately, Food Agent Australia is very experienced with the legislation and will guide you swiftly through the steps necessary.
+Procuring a temporary stall food business licence can be easy if you don’t overlook specific details required by council and food licensing regulators.
+Fortunately, Food Agent Australia is very experienced with the legislation and will guide you swiftly through the application form and steps necessary.
 Before you know it, you will be proudly displaying your brand and food products at your favourite markets and events.

 We explain the process for getting a Food Business Licence in more detail on this page.